hub10com/PlutoOFDM/README.md

-## Proje Test Videoları
+## Project Test Videos
-- Test videolarının tamamı youtube platformunun yayın politikaları sebebiyle yayınlanamamış, tamamı aşağıdaki drive klasörüne yüklenmiştir. https://drive.google.com/drive/folders/1PA7n5LBGxDn2OwmkoXzPLhVssn8M6ggE
+- Due to YouTube's publishing policies, the full set of test videos could not be uploaded there.
+Instead, they are available in the following Google Drive folder:
+https://drive.google.com/drive/folders/1PA7n5LBGxDn2OwmkoXzPLhVssn8M6ggE

 # PlutoOFDM

-PlutoOFDM, ADALM-Pluto SDR donanımı kullanılarak OFDM haberleşme sistemleri ile adaptif ve adaptif olmayan frekans atlama yöntemlerinin, jammer etkisinden kaçınma amacıyla MATLAB ortamında geliştirilmesi ve test edilmesi için oluşturulmuş bir projedir.
-Bu çalışma, Hub10 proje ekibi tarafından Teknofest Kablosuz Haberleşme Yarışması kapsamında yürütülen bir akademik proje niteliğindedir.
+PlutoOFDM is a project developed to design and test OFDM communication systems with adaptive and non-adaptive frequency hopping methods using ADALM-Pluto SDR hardware in MATLAB, aiming to avoid jammer interference.
+This work is carried out by the Hub10 project team within the scope of the Teknofest Wireless Communication Competition as an academic project.

-## Özellikler
+## Features
-- OFDM çerçeve üretimi, modülasyon ve iletim
+- OFDM frame generation, modulation, and transmission
-- Pluto SDR ile canlı kablosuz haberleşme
+- Real-time wireless communication with Pluto SDR
-- Jammer (karıştırıcı) tespiti ve uyarlanabilir frekans atlama (FHSS)
+- Jammer detection and adaptive frequency hopping (FHSS)
-- GMM tabanlı SNR ve jammer analiz mekanizmaları
+- GMM-based SNR and jammer analysis mechanisms
-- Yapılandırılmış sınıf, script ve yardımcı fonksiyon dizini
+- Structured directory of classes, scripts, and helper functions

-## Proje Yapısı
+## Project Structure
-- **Classes/** → Ana sınıf dosyaları (ör. `OFDMPlutoRX`, `OFDMPlutoTX`, `ModulationMapper`)
+- **Classes/** → Main class files (e.g., `OFDMPlutoRX`, `OFDMPlutoTX`, `ModulationMapper`)
-- **Scripts/** → Test ve çalıştırma betikleri (ör. `ofdmPlutoTransmitter.m`, `ofdmPlutoReceiver.m`)
+- **Scripts/** → Test and execution scripts (e.g., `ofdmPlutoTransmitter.m`, `ofdmPlutoReceiver.m`)
-- **Config/** → Sistem parametre dosyaları
+- **Config/** → System parameter files
-- **Sim/** → Simülasyonlar (ör.
-BPSK, QAM + konvülasyonel kodlama)
+- **Sim/** → Simulations (e.g., BPSK, QAM + convolutional coding)
-- **Utils/** → Yardımcı fonksiyonlar (ör.
-GMM modelleme)
+- **Utils/** → Helper functions (e.g., GMM modeling)

-## Gereksinimler
+## Requirements
-- MATLAB R202x (Communications Toolbox ile)
+- MATLAB R202x (with Communications Toolbox)
-- 2-3 adet ADALM-Pluto SDR cihazı
+- 2–3 ADALM-Pluto SDR devices

-## Kullanım
+## Usage
-1️) Pluto SDR cihazlarınızı kurun ve bağlantısını sağlayın.
+1️) Set up and connect your Pluto SDR devices.
-2️) Verici için `Scripts/ofdmPlutoTransmitter.m` dosyasını çalıştırın.
+2️) Run `Scripts/ofdmPlutoTransmitter.m` for the transmitter.
-3️) Alıcı için `Scripts/ofdmPlutoReceiver.m` ya da `Scripts/ofdmPlutoReceiverMinimal.m` dosyasını çalıştırın.
+3️) Run `Scripts/ofdmPlutoReceiver.m` or `Scripts/ofdmPlutoReceiverMinimal.m` for the receiver.
-4️) Jammer tespiti ve FHSS için ilgili scriptleri kullanabilirsiniz (`jammerDetection.m`, `ofdmFHSSTestTX.m` vb.)
+4️) Use the related scripts for jammer detection and FHSS (`jammerDetection.m`, `ofdmFHSSTestTX.m`, etc.).

-## Not
+## Note
-Bu proje herhangi bir lisans içermemekte olup yalnızca akademik çalışma amacıyla geliştirilmiştir.
+This project does not include any license and has been developed solely for academic purposes.

-## İletişim
+## Contact
-Proje ile ilgili tüm sorular için lütfen [GitHub üzerinden iletişime geçin](https://github.com/hub10com/PlutoOFDM/issues).
+For any questions regarding the project, please [open an issue on GitHub](https://github.com/hub10com/PlutoOFDM/issues).